-- SMBSC recommends a seed spacing at planting of 4.75" to 5" (57,000 60,000 seeds per acre). - Recommended planting depth of 1.25". - Patience at planting.
+- Patience at planting.
 You only get one opportunity to plant a field correctly.
-Planting before the field is ready can result in poor sugar beet stands and compaction that will reduce yields and profitability. - Use of a spring cover crop/nurse crop of small grains increases sugar beet stands, increases revenue per acre, and reduces soil erosion.
+Planting before the field is ready can result in poor sugar beet stands and compaction that will reduce yields and profitability. - A uniform stand is important for lifting operations and delivering clean beets. - SMBSC recommends a seed spacing at planting of 5" (57,000 seeds per acre) - Recommended planting depth of 1.25". - Target final plant populations of 200 sugar beets per 100' of row in 22" rows. - Sugar beet stands less than 100 beets per 100' of row may warrant replanting to maximize yield. - Use of a spring cover crop/nurse crop of small grains increases sugar beet stand, increases revenue per acre, and reduces soil erosion.